splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/get-started.rst

 ***************************************************************************

 .. meta::
-   :description: Instrument a .NET application to export span, metrics, and logs to Splunk Observability Cloud.
+   :description: Instrument a .NET application to export spans and metrics to Splunk Observability Cloud.

 .. toctree::
    :hidden: